NetBrainAPI/NetBrain-REST-API-V7.1a1/REST APIs Documentation/Topology Management/Get Device Neighbors by Topology Type API.md

 # Topology API Design

 ## ***GET*** /V1/CMDB/Topology/Devices/Neighbors{?hostname}&{?topoType}
-Call this API to build or rebuild the Layer 2 topology for all network devices in a domain.

-Note that, in a domain scope, only one topology build task can run at any time.
+Use this API to get specific neighbors of a device according to the specified topology type.

 ## Detail Information